Mount an Application VHD on Azure Worker Nodes

 Applies To: Microsoft HPC Pack 2012, Microsoft HPC Pack 2012 R2

-A snapshot of the application VHD is automatically created in the Windows Azure storage account when you provision the nodes, and this snapshot is deleted automatically when you stop the deployment with HPC Cluster Manager.
-If you use the Windows Azure Portal to stop the deployment, the snapshot remains in Windows Azure storage and should be deleted manually.
+A snapshot of the application VHD is automatically created in the Azure storage account when you provision the nodes, and this snapshot is deleted automatically when you stop the deployment with HPC Cluster Manager.
+If you use the Azure Portal to stop the deployment, the snapshot remains in Azure storage and should be deleted manually.

 For general information on using an Azure drive, see Azure Drive.